Singapore’s Personal Data Protection Act (PDPA), Compliance

 What are the penalties for violating the PDPA?

-In addition to establishing specific requirements or principals that organizations and businesses must adhere to at all times, the PDPA also established the Personal Data Protection Commission or PDPC for the purposes of enforcing the law.
+In addition to establishing specific requirements or principles that organizations and businesses must adhere to at all times, the PDPA also established the Personal Data Protection Commission or PDPC for the purposes of enforcing the law.
 As such, penalties that can be imposed against businesses or organizations found to be in violation of PDPA on the part of the PDPC include the following:

 - The stoppage of collection, use, or disclosure of personal data that is in violation of the PDPA.